 Working with academic advisors, students can identify their majors and select the courses best suited to their individual academic objectives and career goals.

-Military Science and Leadership (Army Reserve Officers’ Training Corps or “ROTC”).
 Military Science and Leadership (Army ROTC) is one of the nation’s top leadership programs.
-For details, see the College of Arts and Sciences within this catalog or visit uri.edu/artsci/msc/.
+For details, see the description in the College of Arts and Sciences section of this catalog.

-Rhode Island Interinstitutional Exchange.
 Full-time students matriculated at one of the public institutions of higher education in Rhode Island may enroll for a maximum of seven credits of their full-time schedule per semester for study at one of the other public institutions at no additional expense.
 Each institution will determine and maintain the integrity of the degree to be awarded.
 Students will be subject to the course selection process applicable at the receiving institution.
-Off-Campus Study and Feinstein College of Continuing Education Special Programs courses are not included in this program, nor are students who are taking courses only during Summer Session.
+Off-Campus Study and Alan Shawn Feinstein College of Education and Professional Studies, School of Professional and Continuing Studies Special Programs courses are not included in this program, nor are students who are taking courses only during Summer Session.
 Students interested in this arrangement should contact Enrollment Services.

 The Office of International Education and National Student Exchange sponsors University programs abroad, helps students make arrangements for foreign study, and maintains information about overseas study programs.
 The office also assists in the evaluation of credits from study abroad.
 The University sponsors exchange programs with universities in Denmark, England, France, Germany, Japan, Korea, Mexico, Norway, and Spain, and URI is a member of several consortiums that enable URI students to participate in programs throughout the world.
 URI also participates in the New England-Quebec and New England-Nova Scotia exchange programs, making study available on an exchange basis at any of 21 English- and French-speaking universities in these Canadian provinces.